Matilda70/Large-numbers-byte-array-/README.md

 # Large-numbers-byte-array-
-It is necessary to develop a class representing large numbers as a byte array.
+During the course of the project, a class was developed that accepts a huge number (one that doesn't fit in computer memory) as input, represented as a string.
+The class represents such numbers as a byte array and provides mathematical operations for working with large numbers.

 The class is include: